cbrasser/needlessSpeed/README.md

 ![img](img.png)

 As the project went further, we tried out multiple camera settings and came to the conclusion, that a more '3rd person'-ish camera angle works better for our game setting.
 The environment of the game is defined by a cartoonish look, which we achieved by implementing toon shaders for our assets.
 For the race track, we aimed for an environment with a lot of green and nature, contrasting the asphalt of the track.
 All of the 3D models and assets have been painstakingly hand-crafted by ourselves to fit our needs.
-Some additional graphical features we wanted to implement are:
+The graphical features we implemented are:

 *   Day & Night cycle

+*   Shadow Mapping

-* Shadows
+*   Xtoon Toon Shader

-* Screen space ambient occlusion

-* Volumetric frong lights

 *   Particles

 *   Wheel-turning animation

+*   Self made models

 ## Gameplay